 The Stage of the Tournament

 Some players will tell you that short stack poker strategy does not change, regardless of the stage of a tournament.
 I couldn’t disagree more.
 You’re not going to win every tournament, that’s a fact.
 Adjusting your strategy sometimes will help your ITM, ROI and ultimately your bankroll.
 If you are short stacked at Level 4, on the cash bubble or eeking up the final table money, your strategy should change.
-Everyone is playing poker to make money so whilst shoving A-9 off suit with 11 BBs at Level 4 seems fine because you’re far from the money and it’s a +EV move, it isn’t necessarily profitable or wise to do likewise when you on the bubble of cashing with 100 people less short stack or if you are close to making another $1K on a final table.
+Everyone is playing poker to make money.
+Shoving A-9 off suit with 11 BBs at Level 4 seems fine because you’re far from the money and it’s a +EV move.
+However, it isn’t necessarily profitable to do on the bubble of cashing with 100 people left, or if you are close to making another $1K on a final table.

 First In & Fold Equity

 An obvious tip when playing short stack poker but one never to be forgotten.
 Being first in is far more advantageous than calling all in.
 Fold equity is probably the most key concept to playing a short stack well.
 This is especially true later in the tournament with antes.
 Picking up a round of blinds and antes is essential to playing a short stack.

 I would rather shove K8 off from small blind than Ace Ten from under the gun.

 I know when I shove from early position on a full ring table, I am likely to get called.
 We must get our shove through the entire table or hope to get called by worse.
 When I shove from the small blind, I know it’s a random hand I am against and the chance of picking up the blinds and antes are increased significantly.